2003scape/rscsundae/doc/features.md

 * NPCs can sometimes walk diagonally through walls, indicating there's probably a problem with the collision detection code.
 * Chatting between 110 and 204 clients is currently not possible.
-* Inventory is not updated while in the bank interface on 204.
 * NPC/player actions should cause following to start.

 Content